qiuzhanghua/lit-element-starter/README.md

 - Published as ES2021
 - Removes a couple of deprecated Lit 1.x APIs

 Lit 3.0 should require no changes to upgrade from Lit 2.0 for the vast majority of users.
-Once the full release is published, most apps and libraries will be able to extend their npm version ranges to include both 2.x and 3.x, like `"^2.7.0 || ^3.0.0"`.
+Once the full release is published, most apps and libraries will be able to extend their pnpm version ranges to include both 2.x and 3.x, like `"^2.7.0 || ^3.0.0"`.

 Lit 2.x and 3.0 are _interoperable_: templates, base classes, directives, decorators, etc., from one version of Lit will work with those from another.